 Date of death: April 19, 1975

-Percy Julian is best known as a pioneering chemist in the chemical synthesis of some important medicinal drugs like cortisone, steroids, and birth control pills.
+Percy Julian is best known as a pioneering chemist in synthesizing important medicinal drugs like cortisone, steroids, and birth control pills.
 He would receive various patents for his work and be honored with various awards, medals, and other honors in his lifetime.

-33. George Robert Carruthers was pivotal for the Apollo 16 mission
+33. George Robert Carruthers was pivotal in the Apollo 16 mission

 Scientific discipline: Physicist, engineer, space scientist, and inventor